chrisklement/project-motor-poster/README.md

 Quickly I began to think about what kind of components I needed, in order to realize the project.
 Right from the beginning, it was important to me that the mechanism is functioning properly and that I create an object that is actually looking good.

 Due to my personal relation with music studio technology, I quickly came up with the idea to use motorized faders, which are used in studio consoles.
-To describe the function of a fader in more detail, you have to imagine that it is basically a potentiometer and a DC motor in one.
+To describe the function of a fader in more detail, you have to imagine that it is basically a potentiometer and a DC-Motor in one.
 Thus, with the potentiometer you get the possibility to determine exactly where the position of the fader is.
 Therefore, I was able to define the positions the faders should move to and at the same time, I could determine the speed.
-However, dc-motors can just rotate in one direction, so I had to use an H-Bridge, which controls the flow of electricity.
+However, DC-Motors can just rotate in one direction, so I had to use an H-Bridge which controls the flow of electricity.

 ![](images/fader_hbridge.jpg)